 The Power of the Written Word

 Writing, and being able to write by hand matters and is as important as ever, even in an increasingly digital world.
 There are many reasons for this – it isn’t a question of just using one or the other.
 Click here to read the A-Z of why writing matters.
-According to YouGov research commissioned by National Stationery Week, 92% of adults think that writing by hand is important and 97% think it is important for children to be taught to write.
+According to YouGov research commissioned by National Stationery Week, 92% of adults think that writing by hand is important.
+While 97% think it is important for children to learn to write.

 National Stationery Week celebrates the written word and all things stationery – the products which make it all possible, and give pleasure to so many people.
 You can never have too much stationery!
 Its aim is to get people all over the world talking and writing about stationery, and why writing by hand is important.
 And to send more letters and cards, and not just text or email.